aporeto-inc/gaia/doc/documentation.md

 ##### `GET /discoverymode`

-(Deprecated) Returns the list of discovery modes.
+Returns the list of discovery modes.

 ##### `POST /discoverymode`

-(Deprecated) Deploy the discovery mode assets onto the specified namespace.
+Deploy the discovery mode assets onto the specified namespace.

 ##### `DELETE /discoverymode/:id`

-(Deprecated) Remove the discovery mode assets with the given import reference ID.
+Remove the discovery mode assets with the given import reference ID.

 ##### `GET /discoverymode/:id`

-(Deprecated) Retrieve the discovery mode with the given import reference ID.
+Retrieve the discovery mode with the given import reference ID.

 #### Attributes